rashnakumar96/Onoma_24/analysis/readme.md

 - **harCollection.py** downloads harFile of each of the website in **USalexatop50.txt** and extracts unique resources from each harFile and stores in **USalexatop50Resources.json**
 - **resolverPerformance.py** finds resolution time of each unique resource in **USalexatop50Resources.json** using different resolvers (local + DoH), stores results in **resourcesResolveTime.json**
 - **runLighthouse.js** takes as input **USalexatop50.txt** and uses the tool lighthouse to run performance test on each website and returns a json file for each website consisting of the performance results.
+-- **findCDN.py** finds the cdns given the file consisting of domains of resources, it measures ttb of all resources and groups the resources based on their CDN.